natsblog/natsblog.github.io/RAREfest2020.md

 How does this feed into the general population?
 Twin studies have revealed that the same pathways that drive pathological eating behaviour in the extremes of disease, also contain subtle variations in the general population.
 Each instance of eating is indeed a binary decision of yes/no, however genetic factors can make individuals slightly more likely to say yes.
-This is more important than it initially seems since weight is not put on overnight and life contains thousands of feeding decisions over a lifetime.
+This is more important than it initially seems, since weight is not put on overnight and life contains thousands of feeding decisions over a lifetime.
 Over thousands of eating decisions, a 5% increased likelihood of saying yes can be the cause of obesity.

 The phenomenon is not unique to humans, with research from Cambridge showing that variation in similar pathways can explain why Labradors are a particularly